cs50/cs50.readthedocs.io/libraries/cs50/c.rst

     :param format: the :func:`printf`-like format string used to display the prompt
     :param ...: values to be substituted into the format string a la :func:`printf`
-    :returns: the :type:`char` equivalent to the line read from stdin, or :macro:`CHAR_MAX` on error
+    :returns: the :code:`char` equivalent to the line read from stdin, or :macro:`CHAR_MAX` on error

-    Prompts user for a line of text from standard input and returns the equivalent :type:`char`;
+    Prompts user for a line of text from standard input and returns the equivalent :code:`char`;
     if text does not represent a single char, user is reprompted.

     Example usage::